List of Pittsburgh Penguins seasons

-The Pittsburgh Penguins are a National Hockey League (NHL) franchise based in Pittsburgh.
-The franchise was established as one of six new teams in the 1967 NHL expansion and is currently a member of the Eastern Conference's Metropolitan Division.
+The Pittsburgh Penguins are a professional ice hockey team based in Pittsburgh.
+The franchise was established as one of six new teams in the 1967 NHL expansion and is a member of the Eastern Conference's Metropolitan Division.
 The Penguins played their home games at Mellon Arena from the team's inception until 2010, when they moved into the PPG Paints Arena.
-The franchise is co-owned by Ronald Burkle and Mario Lemieux, the latter of which was the only player/owner in the NHL's modern era during the later years of his playing career.
 Pittsburgh has qualified for the playoffs 36 times, winning the Stanley Cup five times: 1991, 1992, 2009, 2016, and 2017.
-From 2007 to 2022 the Penguins have qualified for the playoffs for sixteen consecutive seasons.
-This is the longest active playoff streak in major professional sports in North America.
+From 2007 to 2022, the Penguins qualified for the playoffs for sixteen consecutive seasons.